-Michael McDowell wins the 63rd annual Daytona 500
+Michael McDowell wins the 63rd annual Daytona 500 -- the first of his NASCAR career

 He will take home a replica of the Harley J. Earl Trophy and about $1.5 million.

-The win comes after a rocky start and a dramatic ending for one of the largest sport competitions since the pandemic began.
+The win comes after a rocky start and a dramatic, fiery ending for one of the largest sport competitions since the pandemic began.

 First, a crash in the fourteenth lap took out 16 cars of the 40-car lineup, removing driver Alex Bowman from the pole position he started in.